Alistair Campbell (cricketer): Domestic career

-Born in Salisbury (now Harare), Campbell started his cricketing career as early as in school times in Eaglesvale High School, and was selected for the national side while he was still at the school.
+Born in Salisbury (now Harare), Campbell started his cricketing career as early as in school times in Eaglesvale High School, and was selected for the national team while he was still at the school.
 He scored his maiden first-class century by becoming the youngest Zimbabwean to do so.

 International career

 Early career

 A left-handed batsman, Campbell batted in the middle order in Test cricket but usually opened in One Day International cricket.
 After becoming the youngest ever Zimbabwean to make a first-class century he was selected for the 1992 World Cup in Australia, aged 19.
-He struggled throughout but in the coming years managed to cement his spot in the national side.
+He struggled throughout but in the coming years managed to cement his spot in the national team.
 On the 1993–94 Pakistan tour he scored 3 half centuries against the likes of Wasim Akram and Waqar Younis.

 In October 1994 he fell painfully short of his maiden Test century when he was dismissed by Sri Lankan paceman Ravindra Pushpakumara for 99.
 This remained his highest Test score for five years until he brought up 3 figures against India at Nagpur in 2000–01.
 He scored one more Test century in his career, an innings of 103 the following season against the West Indies.

 He was more successful in the ODI arena, making over 5000 runs and maintaining an average of over 30.
 His most prolific year was in 2000 when he made 960 runs at 38.40.
 Of his 7 hundreds, 2 were made against Australia.